2003 American League Championship Series

-The 2003 American League Championship Series (ALCS) was played between the Boston Red Sox and the New York Yankees from October 8 to 16, 2003.
+The 2003 American League Championship Series (ALCS) was a semifinal series in Major League Baseball's 2003 postseason played between the Wild Card Boston Red Sox and the top-seeded New York Yankees from October 8 to 16, 2003.
+It was the second postseason meeting of the Yankees-Red Sox rivalry.
 The Yankees won the series four games to three to advance to the World Series, where they lost in six games to the National League champion Florida Marlins.

+This was the last time the Yankees defeated the Red Sox in the postseason until 2025.

 Summary

 This series delivered yet another blow to Red Sox fans' hopes of winning a World Series for the first time since 1918.
 The series seemed evenly matched, with the lead being held first by the Red Sox, then by the Yankees.
 The Sox forced the series to a full seven games, with the seventh game setting another major league record for the rivalry between the two teams: it marked the first time two major league teams played more than 25 games against each other over the course of a single season.
 The Red Sox also set an ALCS record with 12 home runs in the series.